Discover the Largest Mako Shark Ever Recorded

 The Longfin Mako shark is a very large species of shark that can grow to around 14 feet.

-Mako sharks use their speed and powerful bite force to catch prey.
+The mako shark uses its speed and powerful bite force to catch prey.

 The Longfin Mako Shark has a long, slender body that is streamlined and has a greyish-blue coloring.

-The largest mako shark weighed 1,221 pounds!
+The largest mako shark weighed 1,221 pounds.

 Fastest Sea Animal: Mako Shark